yangwu1227/text-summarizer-api/project/docs/index.md

 $ docker compose up --detach --build
 ```

-Directories such as `app/`, `tests/`, `migrations/`, and the `pyproject.toml` file are mounted to the `web` service.
-This allows for automatically reloading of the application when changes are made to the code.
+Directories such as `app/`, `tests/`, `migrations/`, and the `pyproject.toml` file are **bind-mounted** to their respective counterparts in the `web` service container.
+This setup allows for automatic reloading of the application when changes are made to the code during development.

 To stop the containers without removing them: